LaTeX equations for web

 $$\vec{A} = {\vec{\mathfrak{m}} \times \vec{R}_0 \over R_0^3}.$$(1)

-In modern browsers, script loads pictures in vector format SVG and aligns formula baseline with surrounding text:
+In modern browsers, the script loads pictures in vector format SVG and aligns the formula’s baseline with the surrounding text: